gapdays/gap-sage-days2016/program.md

 The workshop wll be preceded by a GAP coding sprint.
 The focus of the GAP Coding Sprint will be on converging GAP and HPC-GAP development branches.
 If you have any suggestions for the coding sprint, please let the organisers know or [create an issue on GitHub](https://github.com/gap-system/gap/issues) using the label "gapdays2016".

+## GAP Coding Sprint
+* Location: School of Computer Science, rooms 1.33A, 1.04
+* Start: Wednesday January 13th at 10am (coffee since 9.30am)
+* Finish: Saturday afternoon

+For those who will stay for GAP-SageMath Days, there will be access to the building, as well as suggestions for exploring St Andrews and surrounding area.

+## GAP-SageMath Days
+* Location: School of Computer Science, room 1.33A
+* Start: Monday January 17th at 10am (coffee since 9.30am)
+* Finish: 1pm on Friday January 22nd

 {% comment %}

 * a general introduction to programming in GAP, talks given by